BravishkaSkytano/blog/source/about.md

 One day, the idea of writing devotionals leaped into my mind.
 I immediately grew excited about the idea and reached out to some friends about what they thought.
 I received much enthusiasm and encouragement.
 Many said that I was a great writer and that meant a lot to a girl with low self-esteem like me.
 I started jotting down ideas and writing my devotionals.
 Some just came up spontaneously, others are things I struggled with for a long time and didn’t know how to talk about.
 My writing became my diary.
 My devotionals became a personal encouragement to not only myself, but those around me.
 I found peace and wisdom in the arms of my Father as I started to look at His Word and encourage others.
 I began to find myself and believe that I was something more than just a sheltered young woman.
 I learned how to love me.

 Thank you for taking the time to read this.
 I hope you enjoy reading my blog as much as I enjoy writing in it.

+{% note info %}
+The name un-Graphophobia comes from the word graphophobia, which means the "fear of writing."
+I couldn't find a word that meant the oppsite of graphophobia, so I just added the prefix "un-" which means "not" or "opposite."
+{% endnote %}